for Arise Pendragon.

-In May of 2016, the second novel in the four-book series entitled Arthurian Tales shall be released.
+In a short while, the second novel in the four-book series entitled Arthurian Tales shall be released.
 Arise Pendragon continues down the treacherous path that laid open at the end of Ambrosius Aureliani.

 Young Artorius and Merlinus flee from their home near Aureliani in war-torn Gaul.
-Soon though, a patrol from the Gothic army of King Theodoric I intercepts them.
+Soon though, a patrol from the federated army of King Theodoric I intercepts them.

 Their struggle to reach Britain leads them through many episodes of legendary status over the span of several years.

 Purchase a copy of Arise Pendragon at Amazon.com.

 Or, through Pay Pal.

 Read the first four chapters of Arise Pendragon now!!!

 Read a new review for Arise Pendragon from Kirkus Reviews.

 Midwest Book Review calls Arise Pendragon "Exciting, dramatic, and firmly grounded in research and scholarship."

 BlueInk Review says "readers are in for a treat, as Mintz invests the story of young Artorius with pathos, offering a different take on the legend–one that's sure to delight fans of the tales of Camelot."